 Enlightenment, rather than inaugurating the kingdom of autonomy and ends, has reduced the world to a tyranny of heteronomy and means.

 Since the age of reason we have had to rely for our saving wisdom on our holy or unholy fools, the prophets of perversity, such as Maistre or Baudelaire, Blake or Yeats, Dostoyevsky or Céline, D. H. Lawrence or Rimbaud.
+Poe was Dostoyevsky’s vaudeville or waxworks John the baptist, which is a more praiseworthy thing than most writers.
 Yeats made the Psalms to Nietzsche’s new Torah.

 Common sense when sensible is not common, and when common is not sensible.
 Half our truisms are not so much as half true, but all of our commonplaces are irretrievably commonplace.